-If you’ve seen both motion graphics and 3D animation, you may be wondering what the difference is.
+If you’ve come across services for both motion graphics and 3D animation videos for business, you may be wondering what the difference is.
 Though there are some similarities when you look at them, the production mechanics are very different, but that is completed behind the scenes by production teams.
 Those production mechanics are going to matter in terms of quality and style when you’re producing your video.
-Quite often, there will be a single method that is most suitable for your video production, and that method is going to depend on your marketing message.
+Quite often, there will be a single method that is most suitable for animated marketing videos for business, and that method is going to depend on your marketing message.
 Learn the most common uses of animation for business, the process, and how you should choose if 3d animation is right for your specific project.

 Illustrative motion graphics are what happens in slide shows when slides fade from one end of the screen to the other.
 These motion graphics are intended to create engaging and compelling presentations, because they call the viewer’s eye towards movement.
 Something that doesn’t have motion graphics in it might as well be a document: there has to be some flash and pizazz to keep the viewer interested.